FeRHeDio/Swapi-demo/README.md

 ### **SwiftUI Design**
 - Leverages modern SwiftUI features such as `NavigationStack`, `ScrollView`, and `ProgressView` to create a responsive and intuitive user interface.

-- Displays characters in a scrollable list with interactive elements, including a detail view shown via a sheet presentation.
+- Displays characters in a scrollable list with interactive elements, including a detail view shown via a sheet presentation (WIP)

+- Add the character image in the character list

-### **Error Handling**
+### **Error Handling** WIP
 - Gracefully handles errors during data fetching and updates the UI state accordingly.

 - Provides feedback to the user with clear error messages and fallback UI components.